-Committees of the board include Communications, Finance, Fund Development, Governance, Member Relations, Program, Scholar Relations, and University Relations.
+Committees of the board include Communications, Finance, Fund Development, Member Relations, Programs, Scholar Relations, and University Relations.
 In addition, the president appoints the Allocations Committee and the chair for the Scholar Awards Luncheon.
 The Nominating Committee is elected by the membership at the annual meeting in May.

 Oversees all external and internal communications including annual report, newsletter, MailChimp, and website.